OpenUK Kids' Competition and Course : New MiniMu Glove Challenge

-Welcome to the First Edition of the OpenUK Kids Competition, celebrating Open Technology in the UK
+Welcome to the New First Edition of the OpenUK Kids Competition and Course with the MiniMu Glove

-The competition is supported by Red Hat and GitHub, to engage the UK’s young people in a technology collaboration using Open Technology.
-The challenge is open to Key Stage 3 (or equivalent) children between the age of 11 and 14 years of age.
+The new competition is supported by Red Hat and GitHub, to engage the UK’s young people in a technology collaboration using Open Technology.
+The challenge is focused at the level of Key Stage 3 (or equivalent) children between the age of 11 and 14 years of age, but in response to Covid 19 is open to any teams of 4 children currently in secondary education and who will remain so in September 2020.

-The competition and supporting resources are designed to help equip students with the skills, knowledge and experience in Open Technology to begin their learning path around the meaning of Open using the UK designed MiniMU glove to begin a learning process to help meet the challenges of tomorrow.
+The 10 week course, developed by award winning tech education expert David Whale, competition and supporting resources are designed to help equip students with the skills, knowledge and experience in Open Technology to begin their learning path around the meaning of Open using the UK designed MiniMU glove to begin a learning process to help meet the challenges of tomorrow.
+Its first run is exclusively available to participants and episode 1 is available until 13 June.

 Any school or community group in the UK can register